 Neurology is the branch of medicine dealing with disorders of the nervous system.
 Adult and pediatric neurologists at Summit Health care for a wide variety of neurological disorders affecting the brain, spinal cord, nerves, and muscles.
-Steven Carter Goins, MD, has extensive experience in neuromuscular disease, epilepsy, stroke, and headache management, as well as pediatric neurology.
+Our neurologists have extensive experience in neuromuscular disease, epilepsy, stroke, and headache management, as well as pediatric neurology.

 Our facility is equipped with state-of-the-art imaging, including magnetic resonance imaging (MRI), computed tomography (CT), and carotid ultrasound.
 We provide electrodiagnostic testing, including nerve conduction studies (NCS), electromyography (EMG), evoked potentials (EP), and electroencephalography (EEG).

 Get an inside look at the state-of-the-art imaging technology our patients rely on:

 Common nervous system disorders that a neurologist can diagnose and treat include:

 Strokes – Sometimes called a cerebrovascular accident (CVA), stroke is a permanent brain injury due to either insufficient blood flow or hemorrhage, which causes sudden change in neurologic function.
 Transient ischemic attack (TIA) is a short-lasting vascular brain injury without permanent injury.

 Epilepsy (seizure) – Seizure is a sudden change in behavior caused by an electrical disturbance in the brain.
 Epilepsy is a propensity for recurrent seizure, which is often successfully treated with medication.

 Headaches – One of the most common medical complaints.
 Tension type headache and migraine headache are the most common varieties of recurring headache.